-Resume: Applicants are required to submit a current resume or CV describing all of their college and university-level educational and work experiences also directly to Dr. Oller.
+Resume: Applicants are required to submit a current resume or CV describing all of their college and university-level educational and work experiences also directly to the Chair of PhD Admissions Committee.

 Contact Information: Applicants should submit contact information indicating where they can be reached reliably from the time of application up to the time they may matriculate.